 Chief Financial Officer

 Corey is a 1995 graduate of the University of Central Arkansas.
 He spent 17 years in public accounting – specializing in nonprofit and governmental accounting, and two years as the controller for a national trucking company.
 Corey is a member of the American Institute of Certified Public Accountants (AICPA) and Arkansas Society of CPA’s (ASCPA.)
 In 2018 and 2021 he was a finalist for CFO of the Year by Arkansas Business and is a graduate of the Leadership Greater Little Rock program.
 He enjoys activities with his wife and 4 children, music and volunteering in various church responsibilities.

 Vice President, Northwest Operations

-Based in Arkansas Community Foundation’s Northwest Arkansas office, Jody Dilday leads the Foundation’s efforts in Benton, Carroll, Crawford, Sebastian and Washington counties.
+Based in the Community Foundation’s Northwest Arkansas office, Jody Dilday leads the Foundation’s efforts in Benton, Carroll, Crawford, Sebastian and Washington counties.
 As a member of the Development team, she provides donor services to existing fund holders, works to establish new partnerships, and supports our community-based affiliates in Fayetteville, Carroll County, and Western Arkansas.
 A graduate of the University of Arkansas, Jody has more than 20 years’ experience in the nonprofit sector.
 She describes her role as that of a “philanthropy concierge.”
 Deeply rooted in Northwest Arkansas, Jody serves as a matchmaker between good people and good causes and prides herself on facilitating deeply rewarding philanthropic experiences for individuals, families and corporations.
 As a 21/64 Certified Advisor, she invests time with each donor to understand their motivational values and legacy goals which drive their charitable giving.
-Prior to joining the Community Foundation, she served for 10 years as the Executive Director of the Single Parent Scholarship Fund of Northwest Arkansas where she led a successful $3 million campaign for endowment.
-Jody currently serves on the Board of Directors for the Walton Arts Center Council, and is a board member of the Arkansas Women’s Hall of Fame, and Beer and Hymns Charity.
-She is a graduate of Leadership Fayetteville, and previously served on the board of directors of the Fayetteville Chamber of Commerce, the Arkansas Nonprofit Alliance, the NWA Chapter of the Association of Fundraising Professionals, and as past president of Northside Fayetteville Rotary Club.
+Prior to joining the Community Foundation, she served for 10 years as the Executive Director of the Single Parent Scholarship Fund of Northwest Arkansas.
+Jody currently serves on the Board of Directors for the Walton Arts Center , Arkansas Women’s Hall of Fame, Beer and Hymns Charity, and Northside Fayetteville Rotary Club.
 In 2017 she was recognized by her peers as the Outstanding Fundraising Executive by the NWA chapter of the Association of Fundraising Professionals.
 Jody and her husband Mark live in Fayetteville, Arkansas and are enjoying the “empty-nest” stage of life as the proud parents of 3 adult children.